MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 When you provision a connection on the PowerApps site, unlike other connection services, you aren’t asked to select a specific instance of your target system.
 The connections on the PowerApps site just pair your Active Directory credentials with a target system.
 Later, when you specify a connection in a project, you will select from your set of accessible data set instances.

-Any connection you create on an environment where you have administration privileges will show up in the Data integrator.
-One common environment where people often create connections but do not have administrative rights is "Microsoft (default)".
-If you create a connection in this environment it will not appear as a connection you can use for Data Integration projects.
+Any connection you create in an environment where you have environment administrator privileges will be available to you in the data integrator.
+One common mistake is to provision connections in the "<MyCompany> (defulat)" environment - where you may have access, but not environment administrative rights.

 ## Data Integration